BlueDoze/Capstone_Project_AIM/README.md

 # Step 2: Install Playwright browsers (first time only)
 python -m playwright install firefox

-# Step 3: Run the scraper
+# Step 3: Run the scraper using the wrapper script
 python extract_all_announcements.py

+# Or run directly from new location:
+python -m src.scrapers.d2l.announcements
 ```

 **Expected Behavior:**